 “There’s no doubt the military-to-civilian transition can be challenging for some members of our military,” said retired Lt.
 Gen. Raymond Mason, Army Emergency Relief Director.
 “Twenty-six percent of all veterans, and 47 percent of those who served since 9/11, said that readjusting to civilian life after years in the military can be difficult.
 However, in the face of these challenges, the Army has made it its mission to continue supporting Soldiers throughout their military career, including the transition out and start of their new post-service lives.
 AER is proud to support this goal and lessen the obstacles that can come with making the military-to-civilian transition.”

 Army Emergency Relief committed $3 million in grants to support Soldiers approved for CSP.
-AER’s support of the program further expands its commitment to the Army’s No. 1: People.
+AER’s Career Skills Support Program further expands its commitment to the Army’s No. 1: People.

 AER Assistance may cover costs related to CSP as follows: